FusionAuth/fusionauth-site/_drafts/building-fusionauth-homebrew-formula.md

 end
 ```

-### Install
+#### Install

-When it came time to create the install script we use the formulas built in file utils on well-known [locations](https://github.com/Homebrew/brew/blob/master/docs/Formula-Cookbook.md#variables-for-directory-locations)
-which can install anything that was inside of your download archive.
-Everything inside of the install function is done relative
-do a temporary location called the `buildpath` and your job is to do any work you need to do and install the finished result to
+When it came time to create the install script we use the formulas built in file utils on well-known [locations](https://github.com/Homebrew/brew/blob/master/docs/Formula-Cookbook.md#variables-for-directory-locations) which can install anything inside of your download archive.
+Everything inside of the install function is done relative do a temporary location called the `buildpath` and your job is to do any work you need to do and install the finished result to the prefix.
-the prefix.

-In our case fusionauth ships ready to go and we just need to move things into the prefix.
-We start by moving our bin dir to
-the prefix sbin directory.
-We don't want the default commands exposed to the users path because it would be confusing to have
-a `startup.sh` and a `shutdown.sh` exposed to a users terminal.
-Instead I created an alias to start and stop as my last step and
-put that alias file in the bin dir (which will be exposed to the users path)
+In our case FusionAuth ships ready to go and we just need to move things into the prefix.
+We start by moving our `bin` dir to the prefix `sbin` directory.
+We don't want the default commands exposed to the users path because it would be confusing to have a `startup.sh` and a `shutdown.sh` exposed to a users terminal.
+Instead I created an alias to start and stop as my last step and put that alias file in the `bin` dir which will be exposed to the users path.

-Then we install the bulk of our project to its on directory in the prefix and then do a bunch of symlinking to some of the other
-brew directories to make sure the files in those symlinks get persisted between installs/updates.
-(When a brew formula is updated,
-all of its files are deleted except for the ones put in `etc` or `var`).
-We do the symlinking because our startup scripts
-expects our java, logs, and config to be in specific directories relative to its own location.
+Next I install the bulk of our project to its own directory in the prefix and then do a bunch of sym-linking to some of the other Brew directories.
+This is done to make sure the files in those sym-links get persisted between upgrades.
+WWhen a brew formula is updated, all of the files are deleted except for the ones put in `etc` or `var`.
+I do the sym-linking because the startup scripts expects `java`, `logs`, and `config` to be in specific directories relative to its own location.

 ```ruby
 def install